ds-04/slurm_su_bank_python3/README.md

 ## Held accounts

-An account will be held if RawUsage exceeds the SUs in the bank DB.
+An account will be held if <b>RawUsage</b> exceeds the SUs in the bank DB.

-If the account is held in SLURM you'll see an entry in the GrpTRESMins column e.g.:
+If the account is held in SLURM you'll see an entry in the <b>GrpTRESMins</b> column e.g.:

 ```
            Account       User  RawShares  NormShares    RawUsage  EffectvUsage  FairShare                    GrpTRESMins